magento/devdocs/guides/v2.3/graphql/products.md

 ### Items Array

 The `Items` array can contain all the attributes that can be specified in an `ProductAttributeSearchCriteria` object, plus the attributes and objects listed in the following table.
-The array can also contain any custom and extension attributes defined in any attribute sets.
+The array can also contain any custom and extension attributes defined in any attribute set.

 `id` | Int | The ID number assigned to the product.
 `attribute_set_id` | Int | The attribute set assigned to the product.